 It would be a month before I could get him still over a phone call.

 Tife lives by the creed that an artist’s work should live beyond them.
-And there is no doubt in my mind that his first exhibit will do exactly just that.
+And there is no doubt in my mind that his first exhibit did just that.

-But before we get into the excruciatingly fascinating details of what inspired his first exhibit, we discuss is day job, which he was actually at, he is an in-house videographer for a football academy.
-He had just been editing some footage of the players, something to market the academy and something to encourage parents wanting proof of money well-spent.
+But before we get into the excruciatingly fascinating details of what inspired his first exhibit, we discuss his day job – an in-house videographer for a football academy.
+He had just been editing some footage of the players, something to market the academy and encourage parents wanting proof of money well-spent.